manish09-tech/Zennial-practice/assessment/GPT2-GPT4-Masterclass.md

 ## Overview

-GPT (Generative Pretrained Transformer) is a powerful large language model (LLM) trained to generate human-like text.
+GPT (Generative Pretrained Transformer) is a language model trained to generate human-like text.
-This guide covers tokenization, embeddings, FAISS for similarity search, MongoDB for storage, and FastAPI for serving.
+It's called “generative” because it can create text, code, summaries, and more from input prompts.
+Being “pretrained,” it learns from vast text datasets before fine-tuning or usage in real apps.
+This guide explains how GPT uses tokens and embeddings to understand and process language.
+You’ll use FAISS to store and search embeddings, and MongoDB to manage related text data.
+FastAPI wraps everything into a working AI application ready for deployment or experimentation.

 ---